 Slack offers four installation paths on Ubuntu, each with different configuration complexity and isolation levels.
 Before proceeding, review the comparison table to choose the method that best fits your workflow and system preferences.

 For most users, the extrepo method is recommended because it handles GPG key management automatically and requires fewer commands.
-The manual APT method provides more control for scripted deployments or when you need to understand the underlying repository configuration.
-Flatpak offers sandboxed isolation at the cost of slightly higher disk usage, while Snap provides the simplest installation since it is pre-installed on Ubuntu.
+The manual APT method provides more control for scripted deployments.
+Flatpak offers sandboxed isolation at the cost of higher disk usage, while Snap provides the simplest installation since Ubuntu includes it by default.

 Method 1: Install Slack via extrepo (Recommended)